 How does Harmoney handle collections?

-What is the Collections Process?
+What is the collections process?

 - Email (first written notice)

-During this time, a member of the Harmoney Collections team will be assigned to the delinquent Borrower.
+During this time, a member of the Harmoney Collections team will be assigned to manage the delinquent Borrower.

 - Written Letter of Notice